CD930/suckless/README.md

 there are 3 folders, depending on what you want to install `cd` into it now you can check and modify the config.h file or just `sudo make install`

+by the way, you will need the package "font-awesome5" if you want to have icons in the top bar

 ## Especific dwm config
 Using a text editor like nano or vim, edit the .xinitrc file in home directory add